martinthomson/is-the-future/draft-thomson-is-the-future.md

 describe extensions to the SIP protocol that do not have IETF consensus:
 {{?RFC5806}}, {{?RFC6044}}, {{?RFC6143}}, and {{?RFC6189}}.
 The first two were
 published on the stream, the latter two on the IETF stream as informational.
-While these all contain text that ensure that the status of the work can be known - the first contains an IESG note - these are all confusingly similar to documents published on the standards track by the IETF.
+While all four contain indicators that suggest the true status of the work - the first contains an IESG note and Historic status - these documents are all confusingly similar to documents published on the standards track by the IETF.

 The effect on the architecture of the Internet of deploying protocol mechanisms is hard to determine.
-No process exists to ensure that problems are identified in protocols that are published on the stream.
-For an IESG Note to be an effective defense against deployment of harmful protocols, the IESG conflict review process would need to be more comprehensive than the process in
+No process exists to ensure that problems are identified in protocols prior to their publication on the stream.
+Though IESG review might reveal these issues, for an IESG Note to be an effective defense against deployment of harmful protocols, the IESG conflict review process would need to be more comprehensive than the process in {{?CONFLICT-REVIEW=RFC5742}}
-{{?CONFLICT-REVIEW=RFC5742}} requires.
+requires.

 For the IRTF, the same logic applies to cryptographic primitives {{crypto}}
 published on the stream. \[\[Editor's Note: it's not clear whether there is any